 The best place for you to find temporary, permanent, part-time positions in your local area is on one of the many job board websites.
 You can use these sites to also see what skills are desired for the jobs you are looking to apply for so you can then tailor your CV to include these.

-It can be tempting to automatically send the recruiter your CV by applying in a click of a button, but it is better to tailor your application for each job you apply for.
+It can be tempting to automatically send the recruiter your CV by applying with a click of a button, but it is better to tailor your application for each job you apply for.
 Read what the job desires and highlight why you match these skills in your covering letter.

 Make it easy for the employer to see that you tick all of the necessary boxes.